LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 It could be easy to assume that Mark’s genitals and organs match their outward male appearance and gender identity.
 But due to Mark’s medication history and in order to clarify, Jocelyn asks which organs Mark has.
 She explains that asking Mark about their organs is important to determine whether there may be another medical reason Mark is having repeated UTIs.
 Mark reports having ovaries, a uterus, and a vagina.
 Jocelyn then explains to Mark that UTIs are common in people with frontal genital openings or vaginas.

 Aware that using public restrooms can be uncomfortable or unsafe for some transgender people, Jocelyn asks if Mark is always able to empty their bladder when it is full or if there are times or situations where they are not able to do this.
-Mark responds that they are able to empty their bladder now but that prior to top surgery (6 months ago), they did not feel comfortable or safe using either female or male public restrooms due to a large chest.
+Mark responds that they are able to empty their bladder now but that prior to top surgery (six months ago), they did not feel comfortable or safe using either female or male public restrooms due to a large chest.

 Ruling this out as an issue that might be contributing to Mark’s UTIs, Jocelyn explains how testosterone can lead to vaginal atrophy and that the urethra is estrogen responsive.
 Since Mark is having repeated UTIs, it may be helpful to treat them with a course of vaginal estrogen.

-Since Jocelyn has normalized the discussion of Mark’s UTIs and gender identity, Mark leaves the office not only feeling very affirmed in their gender, but also relieved to understand that there is a medical reason for their continued infections.
+Since Jocelyn has normalized the discussion of Mark’s UTIs and gender identity, Mark leaves the office feeling not only very affirmed in their gender, but also relieved to understand that there is a medical reason for their continued infections.

-LAWS RELATED TO LGBTQ+ HEALTHCARE
+LAWS AND POLICIES RELATED TO LGBTQ+ HEALTHCARE

-Expanded Health Insurance Laws
+Health Insurance Laws

 The federal Affordable Care Act (ACA), passed in 2015, contained certain provisions important for LGBTQ+ patients and their families, such as:

-- Coverage may not be denied based on pre-existing conditions (important, for instance, for patients with a pre-existing HIV/AIDs diagnosis).
+- Coverage may not be denied based on preexisting conditions (important, for instance, for patients with a preexisting HIV/AIDS diagnosis).

 - Insurance coverage must be made available regardless of employment status (important since protection from employment discrimination is not guaranteed for LGBTQ+ individuals).